Why this programme?

-The Structure overview shows which subjects can be taken in each year of the programme.
-Read more about the Background to the programme.
+The programme overview shows which subjects can be taken in each year of the bachelor's International Land and Water Management.

 Follow-on master’s programmes